Pathways to Smart Urban Lighting

-The resulting report will be presented at the LUCI Annual General Meeting 2018 in Rabat.
+Some of the initial findings will be presented at the LUCI Annual General Meeting 2018 in Rabat.
 The final report of the project is planned for Spring 2019.
 It will help cities at various stages of their smart lighting implementation process position themselves within this framework and identify further opportunities, actions and paths as they move forward with their smart lighting.
 It will help cities capitalise on the experience and choices of fellow cities in similar contexts.

 NB: ‘Pathways to Smart Urban Lighting’ is academic research.
 Information gathered from cities within its framework will not be used for commercial purposes or shared outside the LSE research group.
 The findings and conclusions, on the other hand, will be publicly and freely available for use by lighting professionals and municipalities to help them develop their smart lighting strategies.

 Credits: City of Glasgow